-In this in-depth guide, we’ll explore the casting process that brought this stellar ensemble together.
-Plus, find out what the show’s casting director wants to see in the audition room and get tips that will land you a spot in the teachers’ lounge.
+Our in-depth guide explores the casting process that brought this stellar ensemble together.
+Find out what the show’s casting director is looking for and get advice on landing a spot in the teachers’ lounge.

 JUMP TO